 When I switched over to a Windows machine as my main system in 2000, I applied my porting experience and created an official command-line Windows version.
 At the time, the main version of MAME was developed for DOS, but once the Windows version was stable it quickly became the official target.

 In 2002, I added the ability to incorporate artwork into the emulation.
-This allowed people to view not just the contents of the game monitor, but also the surround bezel area, complete with any LEDs, lamps, and other visual effects that were often used to enhance the game experience (especially common on early games).
+This allowed people to view not just the contents of the game monitor, but also the surrounding bezel area, complete with any LEDs, lamps, and other visual effects that were often used to enhance the game experience (especially common on early games).

 The following year I added support for games that used hard disks.
 Up to that point, the code and data for all games in MAME came from ROM images, which were dumped to a computer file using an EPROM programmer.
 These files were loaded into memory and then processed by the emulator.